Ryan82924/Repository/README.md

 ### Elevator pitch

 Have you ever stared at a to-do list for minutes, even hours dreading the idea of having to do the tasks on the list.
 To-Facts makes doing items on a to-do list fun!
-It gives an interesting fact to a person after completing a task.
-They can be funny, interesting, useful, useless or just plain wacky facts.
+It gives an interesting fact to a person after checking off a task.
+They can be funny, interesting, useful, or quirky facts.
 Doing items on your to-do list has never been so gratifying.
+To_Facts help you to stay on task and get things done, giving entertainment along the way with surprise facts!

 ### Design